បានធ្វើបច្ចុប្បន្នភាពចុងក្រោយ៖ ខែសីហា 15, 2026

-- Alkalinizes urine – Uric acid stone is the only stone type that thrives in acidic urine.
-Maintaining urine pH 6.5-7.0 with citrate therapy can dissolve uric acid stones.
-Thai data shows approximately 20.9% of stone patients have uric acid stones, so roughly 1 in 5 patients may benefit from oral citrate therapy alone.
+- It alkalinizes the urine.
+The uric acid stone is the only type that thrives in acidic urine, so holding the urine pH at 6.5–7.0 with citrate therapy can genuinely dissolve it.
+Thai data show that around 20.9% of stone patients have uric acid stones — roughly 1 in 5 — and it is this group that may be treated with oral citrate alone.

-- Prevents calcium stone formation – Calcium stones account for up to 80% of kidney stones.
-Citrate binds to calcium ions in urine and inhibits crystallization.
-A 2015 large systematic review confirmed that citrate therapy significantly prevents stone growth and reduces recurrence rate.
+- It inhibits calcium stone formation.
+Calcium stones account for up to 80% of all kidney stones.
+Citrate binds calcium ions in the urine and prevents them crystallising.
+A large systematic review in 2015 confirmed that citrate therapy significantly limits stone growth and reduces the recurrence rate — but note that this is prevention, not dissolution.

 សំណួរដែលសួរញឹកញាប់